Mineral nutrition is critical for cow-calf performance and breeding season, as it can impact milk production, fertility and immunity.

 Furthermore, sulfate and organic minerals tend to not be as appetizing to calves, resulting in lower intakes or avoidance

 Research shows that if calves are given a choice in mineral mixes that are identical in everything besides trace minerals, they will choose sources of lower solubility like hydroxychloride and organic trace minerals.
 The thought being that soluble minerals like sulfate minerals react with the saliva in the mouthproducing a metallic taste animals do not like where hydroxychloride and organic trace minerals do not.

 Like Dr. Hill stated before, it is recommended that calves consume mineral at 2 to 5 months old and that their needs and preferences be considered in the selection of a mineral.
 Always consult with a ruminant nutritionist before implementing a mineral program.

-Bottom line, mineral does not have to be complicated.
+Bottom line, mineral doesn’t have to be complicated.
 Let us help you build a custom mineral program specific to your ranch and forage availability with correctly sourced minerals for your herd’s reproduction success.
-Click here to get started.